AndreHe02/GravAssist/README.md

 # GravAssist
-Repository for physics independent study project
+Repository for independent study project on orbital transfer and gravitational assist mission planning.
+Created at Tsinghua International School, 2019-2020